THE BLOG

 Written by Natasha Kiemel-Incorvaia, Registered Psychologist (PSY0001977411)

 It is 9pm and your kids are finally asleep.
 You sit down and open your phone, not because you want to scroll, but because your brain is too wired to do anything else and too drained to do anything useful.
-It's not like you are not trying because you are, you have tried the breathing app your friend told you about, going to bed early and even journaling...and they help but only briefly.
+And you are trying.
+You have tried the breathing app your friend told you about, going to bed early, even journaling... and they help but only briefly.
 Then you have a busy week at work and find yourself right back at the same place.
-This is the cyclic pattern I designed the Integration System to help with.
+This is the cyclic pattern the Integration System is designed to address

 If that cycle sounds familiar, you are not alone.
 In my clinical work with women, this is one of the most common patterns I see, women trying things that genuinely help for a while, but then life gets busy again and they stop.
-Not because of lack of effort or commitment but because the approach was only working with one piece of the puzzle (aka you).
+Not because of lack of effort or commitment but because the approach was only working with one piece of the puzzle.

-The Integration System is the four-pillar educational framework I developed to help women make sense of their stress, anxiety and burnout-like exhaustion across the areas that tend to interact and reinforce each other.
-In this post I will explain what the four pillars are, what research each one draws on, and how the three courses map onto the framework [3,4].
+The Integration System is the four-pillar educational framework I developed to help women make sense of their stress, anxiety and burnout-like exhaustion across the areas that tend to interact and reinforce each other [3,4].

 This article offers general information and education only.
 It is not a substitute for personalised psychological or medical care.
 If you are experiencing significant distress, please speak with your GP or a registered psychologist.

-Why Does Treating One Symptom Often Not Be Enough?
+Why is Treating One Symptom Often Not Enough?

 Think about the last time you noticed the exhaustion really setting in, not just a tired afternoon, but that deeper, flatter kind of tired that sleep does not fix.
 Often there are several things converging at once: a high workload, a mind that will not stop running problem-solving loops, a daily routine with no real recovery built in, and a very harsh inner critic who adds a second layer of pressure on top of everything else.